History & Mission

 The Literary Arts Fund is an unprecedented effort to dramatically increase support for and the visibility of the nonprofit literary arts field for the next five years, concluding in 2031, toward ensuring a healthy and more robust U.S. literary culture in support of creative writers.

-Founded by the Ford Foundation, Hawthornden Foundation, Lannan Foundation, John D. and Catherine T. MacArthur Foundation, Mellon Foundation, Poetry Foundation, and an anonymous foundation after two years of planning, the fund will distribute at least $50 million and continue fundraising.
+The fund, initiated in 2023 by the Mellon Foundation as a collaborative effort with the Ford Foundation, Hawthornden Foundation, Lannan Foundation, John D. and Catherine T. MacArthur Foundation, Poetry Foundation, and an anonymous foundation in service of the literary arts field’s needs and promise, will provide at least $50 million in support of the field and continue fundraising.

-The Literary Arts Fund will also conduct peer-learning sessions with grantees, develop and release reports on the literary arts field, and continue to foster the development of the Literary Arts Funders Collaborative, a new affinity group.
+In addition to grantmaking, the Literary Arts Fund’s strategies include developing and releasing reports on the literary arts field, offering learning sessions for the field, and continuing to foster the development of the Literary Arts Funders Collaborative, a new affinity group.

 The Field